New HP Specter x360. Appearance, materials, control elements, assembly

 • Silent operation of coolers.

 • Terrible performance.
-The performance of the processor and video core is specifically cut to prevent the laptop from overheating.
+The performance of the processor and video core is specially reduced so that the laptop does not overheat.
 As a result, you can forget about games;

 • Glossy screen;